 The Pure Drive has been a best seller for years and the latest iteration won’t do anything to break that winning streak.
 If it has a weakness it is, for us anyway, the seemingly pointless embrace of wireless technology that doesn’t really do anything to enhance the racquet.
 And if anything perhaps even detracts a bit from the company’s otherwise stellar reputation.
 Still it’s not a deal breaker because it doesn’t detract from performance in any way.

-TIPS FOR THE BEGINNERS HOW TO PICK UP THE BEST TENNIS RACQUET
+HOW TO PICK UP THE BEST TENNIS RACQUET

 Before you can select the right racquet you’ll need to know your options.
 Here are the main aspects of both construction and performance you’ll want to take into consideration before purchasing your next tennis racquet.